cccbr/runningatower/content/docs/070-RingingChamber/index.md

 # The Ringing Experience

-There is a major overlap here with the [Volunteer and Leadership work group](https://cccbr.org.uk/about/workgroups/volunteer-and-leadership/).
+The [Volunteer and Leadership work group](https://cccbr.org.uk/about/workgroups/volunteer-and-leadership/) pages should also be consulted.

 # Go of the bells